How the Mars helicopter will bring humans back to Earth | DW | 15.04.2021

 As with the first human moon landing in 1969, NASA's Mars helicopter, Ingenuity, is both a small step and a giant leap.
 Although perhaps that should read "short flight, giant journey" or some other revision of Neil Armstrong's famous words.

-Either way — and do or die — Ingenuity is a first step towards astronauts travelling to Mars and eventually coming back to Earth.
+Either way — and do or die — Ingenuity is a first step towards astronauts traveling to Mars and eventually coming back to Earth.

 First, it's about learning how to fly an object on Mars, where the atmosphere is thinner than Earth's own atmosphere.
 That's significant because a planet's atmosphere can affect how things take off from the ground and fly about, how they navigate their way, and how they land again.
 Safely.